bsebhat/bsebhat.github.io/content/labs/00-libvirt/01-install-vm-software.md

 ---
-title: 01 Install Software
+title: 01 Install VM Software
 type: docs
 ---

 I'm going to first setup my VM infrastructure.
 Basically, the software I need to add to the existing KVM hypervisor that will help make managing VMs and labs easier.

+My computer is a Dell XPS laptop, running Kubuntu 22.04.03 LTS with 32GB RAM and Intel i9-9980HK processor.

 This is based on the Tecmint tutorial on [installing QEMU/KVM on Ubuntu](https://www.tecmint.com/install-qemu-kvm-ubuntu-create-virtual-machines/).

 ## Check If Virtualization Supported
+Before installing the virtualiztion software, I'll check if my laptop's processor supports efficient KVM virtualization.
+Having KVM manage

-Check how many times the `vmx` or `svm` flags appear in the file `/proc/cpuinfo` files.
-More than 0 means the CPU supports virtualization:
+This command will check how many times the `vmx` (Intel VT-x) or `svm` (AMD-V) flags appear in the file `/proc/cpuinfo` files.
+More than 0 means the CPU supports KVM's virtualizations extensions, and you can efficiently run multiple VMs:
 ```
 egrep -c '(vmx|svm)' /proc/cpuinfo
 ```

-The `cpu-checker` package provides the `kvm-ok` command for checking for CPU features are enabled and accessible.
+There's also a `cpu-checker` apt package that provides the `kvm-ok` command for checking for CPU features required to support KVM acceleration are enabled and accessible.
 It can be installed on Ubuntu with:
 ```
-sudo apt install cpu-checker -y
+sudo apt install -y cpu-checker
 ```

-Running `kvm-ok` outputs:
+Running `kvm-ok` outputs gets the output:
 ```
 INFO: /dev/kvm exists
 KVM acceleration can be used